Tag Archive for: #thelocalskinny

 — For our sponsor, Advance Auto Parts, as part of a paid radio sponsorship on WIZS.

-The information contained in this post and its associated audio is not advice from Advance Auto Parts or WIZS.
+The information contained in this post is not advice from Advance Auto Parts or WIZS.
 Safety First!
 Always seek proper help.
-This is presented for its informational value only and is part of a paid advertising sponsorship.
+This is presented for its informational value and is part of a paid advertising sponsorship.

 CLICK PLAY!